“Diverse careers are available to musicians because people worldwide consume huge amounts of music-related products and services every day.”

 Zook claims that about 80% of company managers deem that their products are distinctive but a mere 8% of their customers share that belief – a stunning gap.
 We can reasonably conclude, then, that we’re likely to deceive ourselves into thinking that we’re more distinctive than we are.

-To help counteract this tendency, we do well to seek feedback on our work – say, from mentors, colleagues, and listeners – and then apply the criticism we receive.
+To help counteract this tendency, we do well to seek feedback on our work – say, from listeners, fans, colleagues and mentors – and then apply the criticism we receive.

 2. Clarity of and Commitment to Core Values